xonsh/xonsh/news/jobs_catch_no_process.rst

 **Added:**

 * Added catching ChildProcessError in jobs.
-No hanging aliases in some cases.
+Avoiding hanging aliases in some cases.

 **Changed:**